MiaoYuFei/437group11/README.md

 `);`

 Notice: Don't forget parseInt on code as the data from backend is all string.
 Don't forget response.data.data (two data).

+#backend data update rules:

+1. when user like or dislike, use the user hash id, locate the user ticker pref dict in user_ticker_pref collection on firestore
+ * for each ticker in the tickers filed in that new article, located in industry_data/{industry_name}/
+ * find news article by news_hash_id (doc_name),
+ * then find tickers field.
+ * use ticker_hash collection to map ticker to ticker_hash_id
+ * then use ticker_hash_id to update (+1 or -1) for that user's user ticker pref dict in user_ticker_pref collection on firestore.

+2. when user want news feed, locate user news ranking by:
+ * go to preferences_scores_user_rank collection on firestore
+ * locate doc by using user_hash_id as key
+ * get all data in that doc
+ * rank the dictionary with key=new_hash_id and value=score, rank from max score to min score.